coatyio/coaty-js/docs/man/developer-guide.md

 If you stop the Communication Manager by executing its `stop` method, all deferred publications and subscriptions will be discarded.

-> In your controller classes we recommend to subscribe to observe methods when
+> In your controller classes we recommend to subscribe to Observables returned
-> the Communication Manager is (re)starting and unsubscribe from observe methods
+> by observe methods and by two-way publish methods when the Communication
-> *as soon as* they are no longer needed, latest when the Communication Manager
+> Manager is (re)starting and unsubscribe from them *as soon as* they are no
-> is stopping.
-Use the controller lifecycle methods
+> longer needed, latest when the Communication Manager is stopping.
+Use the
-> `onCommunicationManagerStarted` and `onCommunicationManagerStopped` to
+> controller lifecycle methods `onCommunicationManagerStarted` and
-> implement this subscription pattern.
+> `onCommunicationManagerStopped` to implement this subscription pattern.

 ### Namespacing